masa-finance/subnet-42/README.vpn.md

 This will start four containers:

 - `neuron`: Your subnet-42 miner (accessible on port 8091)
-- `cookie-generator`: Automatically logs in to Twitter and extracts cookies
+- `cookie-generator`: Automatically logs in to Twitter and extracts cookies to the `cookies/` directory
 - `worker-vpn`: Your TEE worker with VPN routing (accessible on port 8080)
 - `vpn`: OpenVPN client with TinyProxy (routes worker traffic through VPN)

+The cookie-generator service will:

+- Run automatically when you start the services
+- Log into your Twitter accounts using Firefox in headless mode
+- Extract the necessary authentication cookies
+- Save them to the `cookies/` directory (created automatically)
+- Exit once cookies are generated

-The cookie-generator service will run once, create the necessary cookie files in the `cookies/` directory, and then exit.
-The worker-vpn service will wait for the cookie generation to complete before starting.
-The `cookies/` directory will be created automatically if it doesn't exist.
+The worker-vpn service will wait for the cookie files before starting.

 ## 🧪 Testing Your Setup